A defined endpoint

 Yes.
 Customer returns and reverse logistics inventory are frequently included.

-Can different inventory types be sold together?
+Can I sell different inventory types together?

-No. Your inventory is evaluated as-is.
+No. Inventory is evaluated as-is.

-Sell Inventory With One Total Surplus Solution
+Sell Inventory With Total Surplus Solution

 Excess inventory, overstock, obsolete products, and customer returns all create the same challenge: inventory that no longer belongs in your operation.